IlyaAgarishev/my-own-redux/README.md

 ![logo](https://i.imgur.com/4Sre3gG.png)

-# My own redux implementation with typescript
+# My Own Redux
 ### See demo: https://my-own-redux.netlify.app/

+### About
+My own redux implementation with typescript.
+Integrated this technology in react app to show how it works in real simple project.

 ### Things that has been implemented: